dpaiton/dpaiton.github.io/_pages/about.md

   - /about.html
 ---

-The following are recordings of talks I have given on my work.
+The following are recordings of talks I have given:

 <br><strong>Subspace Locally Competitive Algorithms</strong><br>
 presented @ the Neurally Inspired Computational Elements conference.